-Search Engine Optimization (SEO) and its success is the foundation and result of your digital marketing and advertising efforts equal to the visibility and traffic to your website.
-SEO is the culmination of your website, landing pages, listings (GMB, Yelp, Etc.), social media profiles, and advertising campaigns working together in a cohesive manner in order to provide your business a stronger online presence.
+Search Engine Optimization (SEO) and its success is the foundation and result of your digital marketing and advertising efforts.
+It is equal to the visibility and traffic to your website.
+SEO is the culmination of your website, landing pages, listings (GMB, Yelp, Etc.), social media profiles, and advertising campaigns working together to provide your business with a stronger online presence.
 At the end of the day, nearly everything you create or is written about you online effectively helps or hurts your SEO.

-The main, and sometimes only, the goal of SEO is to drive more traffic and in turn, bring more leads to your online properties.
+The main, and sometimes only, the goal of SEO is to drive more traffic, which brings more leads to your online properties.
 SEO can be a beast with a wealth of information and ways to tackle it.

 The overall goal of SEO is to generate a rise in visibility to your website.
-Most of the time, this is accomplished by the constant generation of content and upkeep of digital platforms and their association with your business, website, and domain name.
+Most of the time, this is accomplished by constantly generating content and upkeeping digital platforms and their association with your business, website, and domain name.
 Content is king and will remain that way for the foreseeable future.
 Properly descriptive and tagged videos, images, and blogs provide web crawlers the information to “connect the dots” and associate quality content with your business’s name, services, and location.
-However, it isn’t as simple as creating things once and moving on, Google and other search engines like to see fresh content that is constantly providing visitors with quality information associated with you.
+However, it isn’t as simple as creating things once and moving on.
+Google and other search engines like to see fresh content that provides visitors with quality information associated with you.

 Content, Listings, & Citations